department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 ### Claim received
 We’ll let you know when we receive your disability claim.
 - **If you file your disability claim online,** you’ll get an on-screen message from us after you submit the form. <br>
-- **If you file your disability claim on eBenefits,** you’ll see a notice from us in your claims list within about 1 hour of applying.<br>
+- **If you file your disability claim on eBenefits,** you’ll see a notice from us in your claims list within about one hour of applying.<br>
 - **If you mail your application,** we’ll send you a letter to let you know we have your claim.
-You should get this letter about 1 week, plus mailing time, after we receive your claim.
+You should get this letter about one week, plus mailing time, after we receive your claim.

 </li>